josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### Naming a `#docregion`

-To display multiple snippets from different fragments within the same file, give each fragment its own `#docregion` name as follows, where `your-region-name` is a hyphenated lowercase string:
+To display multiple snippets from different fragments within the same file, give each fragment an associated `#docregion` name as follows, where `your-region-name` is a hyphenated lowercase string:

 <code-example format="typescript" language="typescript">